Last Updated on March 22, 2021 by Helga Dosa

 These cobblestones cover most of Rome’s historical center.
 They are also common because they adapt to the ground’s shape.
 Since they are of solid volcanic rock, they can also withstand heavy loads of traffic.

 Sampietrini in Rome: a long tradition

 Workers cut these small cubes into half-cone-like shapes, about the equivalent size of a quadruccio (small Roman brick).
 These volcanic basalt cubes are as much a part of Rome’s scenery as the Colosseum.
 Unfortunately, the City Council has started to remove them in certain areas.
 Reason being, that as we mentioned, they can be really dangerous.

-A bit of history
+A bit of history of cobblestones in Rome

-The term was created in 1725 by Monsignor Ludovico Sergardi, the Vatican’s supervisor to the St. Peter’s workshop.
-After a carriage carrying Pope Sixtus V almost tipped over due to the bad pavement condition of St. Peter’s square, he decided to pave the square with these characteristic basalt cubes.
+Monsignor Ludovico Sergardi was the Vatican’s supervisor to the St. Peter’s workshop.
+He created the term in 1725, after a curious incident.
+In fact, the carriage of PopePope Sixtus V almost tipped over due to the bad pavement condition of St. Peter’s square.
+That’s when he decided to pave the square with these characteristic basalt cubes.

 Later, the whole city would use them.
 And that’s why Sampietrini in Rome are so ubiquitous.

 Another useful term to know is selciarolo.
 This is the stone that forms the pavement.
 The term still indicates the worker who cuts and puts the Sampietrini pavement into place.
 This is the story you should know about cobblestones in Rome.

 Beautiful but problematic – Cobblestones in Rome